Thank you, Scott Channel, and thanks to all of you for being with us.

 I agree with Selena.

-This is gonna be fascinating.
+This is going to be fascinating.

-And I you you both both are friends of mine, so I really appreciate your time, and I know you guys have been busy all day.
+And you both are friends of mine, so I really appreciate your time.

-And I guess the question I have for you is how do you see this playing out?
+And I guess the question I have for you is, how do you see this playing out?

 I mean, Pennsylvania is so important in this election.